On this page:

 For more information, visit the HAAG website.

-Older Victorians living in retirement villages can seek assistance from the Retirement Housing Assistance and Advocacy Program (RHAAP).
-This state-wide service supports older, financially disadvantaged Victorians who live in retirement housing.
+Older, financially disadvantaged Victorians living in retirement villages can seek assistance from the state-wide Retirement Housing Assistance and Advocacy Program (RHAAP).

 For a list of other organisations that can help with renting matters, view the Renting section on our Who to go to for help page.